 HowToPay now offers its clients the ability to accept payments via eCheck.
-Eligible clients will see the option appear either in the mobile app or the “Payment Request” email.
+Eligible business clients will see the option appear either in the mobile app or the “Payment Request” email.

-In order to accept eCheck payments, a business must first send a “Payment Request” to the client.
+In order to accept eCheck payments, a business account user must first send a “Payment Request” to the client.
 HowToPay then sends the payment instructions to the client.
 The client then enters the information including their bank routing and checking account numbers.
 This is all entered into the secure online form.